 Keys’s study was so timely that he was featured on the cover of Time magazine.

 Among the many problems with Keys’s study, the biggest is the data he omitted.
-If he included all 22 countries that he gathered data from, it would have shown zero correlation between saturated fat intake and heart disease.
+If he included all 22 countries that he gathered data from, it would have shown a weak correlation between saturated fat intake and heart disease.

 Additionally, Keys’s study was “observational.”
 It depended on participant reports and memories of what they ate over long periods of time.

 Epidemiological “observational” studies are considered the lowest quality data.
 They cannot tell us the cause, only the correlation.
-And they are not meant to be the basis of health policy but to point the direction towards higher quality randomized control Trials.
+They are not meant to be the basis of health policy but to point the direction towards higher quality randomized control Trials.

 But you don’t need to look at data from ancient cultural diets to see that Keys’s “diet-heart hypothesis” is a myth.
-Simply look at the data from the modern European continent.
-It shows the exact opposite of Keys’s conclusions: The more saturated fat a population consumes, the less heart disease.
+Look at the data from the modern European continent.
+It shows the opposite of Keys’s conclusions: The more saturated fat a population consumes, the less heart disease.

 There is also the issue of manipulated science exposed by pioneering science journalist Nina Tiecholz.
 The results of Tiecholz’s 10-year research project found that Proctor & Gamble, the company behind Crisco, funded the American Heart Association, essentially buying its recommendations to cut animal fats and increase vegetable oil consumption.

 The results of this campaign to scare Americans away from healthy animal fats, and to consume more toxic vegetable oils have been catastrophic.

 The graphs below chart a correlation between reduced animal fat intake over the last century, substituting Partially Unsaturated Fatty Acids (PUFA) from “vegetable” seed oils, and spiking rates of modern diseases.

 What Does Modern Science Say About Saturated Fat and Heart Disease